aashi534/react-itunes-search/README.md

 ## Installation

-1. `git clone git@github.com:LeoAJ/redux-iTunes-search.git`
+1. `git clone :aashi534/react-itunes-search.git`
-2. `cd redux-iTunes-search`
+2. `Go to the project directory cd parent_folder/react-itunes-search`
 3. `npm install`

 ## How to run the web application: